-- Primary Fermentation: Allow beer to ferment for 7-10 days, then proceed to STEP 2 or 3. - Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment, then proceed to STEP 3. - Add dry hops to fermenter in muslin bags and allow 3 to 4 days contact time. - Check gravity prior to proceeding with bottling to ensure fermentation is complete.
+- Primary Fermentation: Allow beer to ferment for 7-14 days, then proceed to STEP 2 or 3. - Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment, then proceed to STEP 3. - 3.
+Add 1 oz Citra Cryo hops to fermenter as a dry hop and leave on the beer for 7 to 14 days. - 4.
+Check gravity prior to proceeding with bottling to ensure fermentation is complete.
 (Reference Final Gravity under 'Recipe Details')